 By following these steps, you’ll establish yourself as a credible, ethical, and results-driven life coach ready to guide clients toward meaningful transformation.

-1. Is certification required to become a life coach in Canada?
+How long does it take to become a certified life coach in Canada?

-4. What does a life coaching certification cost in Canada?
+How much does life coaching certification cost in Canada?

 Conclusion